Data Poisoning Attacks to Local Differential Privacy Protocols: Countermeasures

 \section{Countermeasures}

-We explore two countermeasures.
-The first countermeasure is to normalize the estimated item frequencies to be a probability distribution, while the second countermeasure is to detect fake users via statistical analysis of the perturbed values and remove the detected fake users before estimating item frequencies.
-The two countermeasures can reduce the overall gains of our attacks in some scenarios.
-However, our attack MGA is still effective in other scenarios, highlighting the needs for new defenses against our data poisoning attacks.
+{We explore three countermeasures.
+The first countermeasure is to normalize the estimated item frequencies to be a probability distribution, the second countermeasure is to detect fake users via \emph{frequent itemset mining} of the users' perturbed values and remove the detected fake users before estimating item frequencies, and the third countermeasure is to detect the target item without detecting the fake users when there is only one target item.
+The three countermeasures are effective in some scenarios.
+However, our MGA is still effective in other scenarios, highlighting the needs for new defenses against our data poisoning attacks.}